Enhancing UK Healthcare

 Over a thirty-four month period Cardiff & Vale UHB and Lilly worked in partnership on a community invest to save, insulin optimisation, project which has demonstrated sustained improvements in HbA1c with an average reduction of 14.9 mmol/mol in the patients optimised.
 Patients are educated and self-empowered, which has improved satisfaction and delivers care closer to home.
 The project has also yielded a medicines saving of £531,831 (June’19) compared to baseline.
 The overall success of this project has exceeded expectations, is cost saving to the UHB and provided sustainable funding for community nurse specialists.

-Our Current Joint Working Projects
+Our Current Collaborative Working Projects

 If you would like to learn more about our Joint Working Projects, please get in touch with our UK Public Affairs team.